 Wearable medical devices are just the start of a revolution in healthcare innovation.
 As they track symptoms and routines and take measurements, they build a body of data that can tell your healthcare team more about you than ever before.

 That is, if you have a healthcare app to collect the data from the device and record it in a way that makes sense.
 At TXI, we're diving in to help healthcare companies, providers, and patients make the most of their wearable medical devices to help increase patient outcomes.

 Developing and testing systems to get wearable device data

-A client came to us with a wearable medical device meant to connect to an application on the user's phone.
+Once upon a time, a client came to us with a wearable medical device meant to connect to an application on the user's phone.
 It communicates with the device over Bluetooth Low Energy (BLE) to download usage statistics and give users the option to add details to the data, like the level of pain felt during an activity.

 To find that meaning, however, we needed a way to populate the app with every approximation of how people might use the wearable device.
-Physically trying out a bunch of different workout regimes was not going to cut it — there are too many combinations, too many variables and not enough time.
+Physically trying out a bunch of different workout regimes was not going to cut it — there are too many combinations, too many variables, and not enough time.

 By building a simulation on a laptop and connecting the mobile application to that, instead of the wearable medical device, we can fill the app with whatever data we want.
-This workaround let us find and test the edge cases, bugs and other issues that have to be resolved before anyone can rely on the application as part of their healthcare plan.
+This workaround lets us find and test the edge cases, bugs, and other issues that must be resolved before anyone can rely on the application as part of their healthcare plan.

 Challenging the data possibilities of health wearables